 The column appears shorter in the picture below; this is as a result of the footpath being on a slope.

-The column was removed in 2018, owing to fears over its structural safety from local residents.
-Owing to the limited vehicular access available, the column had to be cut into sections by an operative in a platform van, with each section then being brought to safety by a HIAB crane.
+The column was removed in May 2018, owing to fears over its structural safety from local residents.
+Owing to the limited vehicular access available, the column had to be cut into sections by an operative in a platform van (using water to suppress the resultant concrete dust), with each section then being brought to safety by a HIAB crane.
 A very old (but completely dead) supply cable entered the column base, but it hadn't worked in a very long time, despite my pondering that it might have been operational when taking these pictures.

 < Previous | Next >